lukasoppermann/elevation-scale/README.md

 Elevation / ##dp // Elevation / 00dp, Elevation / 01dp, ..., Elevation / 12dp
 ```

+If you disable `Sync Styles` the `effect styles` will be deleted as well.

 ### Properties
 - **Shadow type**: Either `dropshadow` or `innershadow`
 - **x**: The x offset of the shadow. `#` is replaced by the current step.
 E.g. `.5*#`